 So feel free to check back in over the next week to see what I've been noshin' on and hear how the week is going!
-The plan starts Sunday March 9th and goes through the 15th!
-So exciting!

 What do you guys think?!
 Do you plan to try any 'health kicks' to bring on Spring?!
 Any tips I should know as I begin my 7 Day Detox?!
 I'd love to hear your thoughts!